-- A timeline for implementing various actions as part of the six strategies. - A list of departments and partners responsible for implementing different actions. - A list of key next steps and a description of potential resource needs and opportunities. - Challenges and considerations - Regulatory impact
+- A timeline for implementing various actions as part of the six strategies. - A list of departments and partners responsible for implementing different actions. - A list of key next steps and a description of potential resource needs and opportunities.

 The proposed planning horizon for the plan is five years commencing from 2021 (after approved) and completed by 2026.
 Ongoing activities would occur during the entire planning horizon.